peteranton1/spring-webapp/docs/README-TDD-for-those-who-dont-need-it.md

 technologies you use to achieve that.

 The programming language, framework and paradigm are not relevant to the customer.
-All they really care about is does it meet there requirements.
+All they really care about is, "does it meet their requirements?"

-Unfortunately the requirements start off vague and even after they are well defined they are subject to change in the light of a dynamic business environment.
+Unfortunately the requirements start off vague and even after they are well-defined they are subject to change in the light of a dynamic business environment.

 ## Write down requirements